 Dining out in Colorado Springs is always a treat, but restaurant prices can be hard on your bank account when you’re trying to reach savings goals.
-If you’re looking to eat out in Colorado Springs on a budget, we’ve compiled a list of the best place for those of you who are trying to save a buck.
+If you’re looking to eat out in COS on a budget, we’ve compiled a list of the best place for those of you who are trying to save a buck.

 Be sure to check out our favorite budget eats in Colorado Springs below, many of which are open for outdoor dining at the moment.
 If you’re still trying to quarantine, quite a few options have pick-up and delivery services available to ensure that you and your loved ones stay safe.